spookyboogy/jsFractalPlayground/README.md

 ## Features-to-add

-- Add a (hideable) menu containing sliders for custom configs (iteration level, line width, etc).
+- [ ] A (hideable) menu containing sliders for custom configs (iteration level, line width, etc), with live updating.
-- Click, drag, and release to set the location where a second fractal gets drawn (to create a 3D effect).
+- [ ] Click, drag, and release to set the location where a second fractal gets drawn (to create a 3D effect).

 ## Issues